-- 1. Call parent to bring appropriate clothing/check clothes closet for available size (used or donated clothes). - 2.
-If no appropriate clothing is available, the student will be placed in ISS for the day.
+1. Call parent to bring appropriate clothing/check clothes closet for available size (used or donated clothes).

+2. If no appropriate clothing is available, the student will be placed in ISS for the day.
+After-School Detention may be assigned.

-Repeat infractions will result in loss of privileges and/or additional suspension periods.
+Repeat infractions will result in loss of privileges and/or additional suspension periods and may be considered insubordination.